-Overactive bladder (OAB) is characterized by urinary urgency, heightened urinary frequency, urinary incontinence and waking to pass urine in the night.1 In the largest Canadian survey of OAB, 3249 individuals were surveyed, demonstrating an estimated prevalence of 18%, with women being affected more frequently than men (21.2% vs 14.8%).2 Notably, dry OAB, which lacks incontinence symptomology, was more prevalent (13.6%) than both wet (2.3%) and mixed OAB (1.2%).
-Due to OAB's high prevalence there is a substantial economic and psychological burden of the disease.^{3,4}
+Overactive bladder (OAB) is characterized by urinary urgency, heightened urinary frequency, urinary incontinence, and waking to pass urine in the night.
+In the largest Canadian survey of OAB, 3249 individuals were surveyed, demonstrating an estimated prevalence of 18%, with women being affected more frequently than men (21.2% vs. 14.8%).2 Notably, dry OAB, which lacks incontinence symptomology, was more prevalent (13.6%) than both wet (2.3%) and mixed OAB (1.2%).
+Due to OAB's high prevalence, there are substantial economic and psychological burdens of the disease.3,4